 Moving home needs preparation so that you have enough money to get off to a good start.
 This section will help you make your own plan, whether you are going to rent privately, or from a housing association or council.

 Money to pay to new landlord

 If you are renting privately this could include letting fees, deposit and advance rent running into hundreds of pounds.

-Your local council may run a rent deposit, bond or guarantee scheme to help with this – contact the local housing advice team to find out.
+Your local council may run a rent deposit, bond or guarantee scheme or other incentives to help with this – contact the local housing advice team to find out.
 These links provide opening hours and phone number for each councils housing advice team:

 East Cambs: https://www.eastcambs.gov.uk/housing/homelessness

 you can also contact the Homelessness Trailblazer project for assistance with landlord incentives.

 In social housing you will still need advance rent – usually a minimum of one week – depending on the size of accommodation and the area you live in.
 This is payable when you sign the tenancy agreement.
 Allow from £100-200 for this.

 Avoid costly borrowing to pay these upfront fees – it will make managing your other bills that much harder.
 You can set yourself a savings target, e.g. I need to save £5 a week for 5 months to save £100 for my advance rent.

 You may also be able to get help via a budgeting loan (if you are in receipt of relevant benefits for at least 6 months) or from a local charity to help with this advance rent payment – ask your local council or advice agency such as Citizens Advice